guardian/aws-lambda-log-format-/README.md

 An experiment to understand how different [AWS Lambda log formats](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-cloudwatchlogs-advanced.html) are handled by [`guardian/cloudwatch-logs-management`](https://github.com/guardian/cloudwatch-logs-management).

-The repository uses AWS CDK to provision two Lambda functions.
+The repository uses AWS CDK to provision two Lambda functions into the Developer Playground account.
 One emits logs in JSON format, the other in text format.

 ## Useful commands